How to Create Export Task

 Changing Column Names

-To change the column order in the result CSV file, drag columns up or down, using the move handle on the left side of the column.
+2. To change the column order in the CSV file, drag columns by using the move handle on the left side of the column.
+Default column order is determined by the order of columns selected on the Source Definition page.

 Advanced Task Editor Mode

-Please note that Simple mode is selected by default in the task editor.
+Click Add new to open the task editor.
+Simple mode is selected by default in the task editor.
 To switch to the advanced mode, click Advanced under Editor Mode and select one of two possible actions.
 Currently, Skyvia offers the Execute Command and Execute Query actions to users.
 However, more actions are expected in future.

 Task Editor Advanced Mode